+We discussed a few different Software-defined Radios on the market in a previous post.
+Once you get your SDR and have it up and running, there are a few precautions that you have to take so that it remains in good working condition.
 Software-defined radio (SDR) can be easily damaged if proper care is not taken during use.
-In part one of this article series, let’s take a look at the most important RF precautions when using SDRs.
+In part one of this article series, let’s take a look at the most important RF considerations when using SDRs.

 For this we have split the SDR into two main sections: Receiver that takes RF signals In and Transmitter that puts RF signals Out.
-Many SDRs such as the RTL-SDR, NooElec, AirSpy for instance, do not transmit signals.
+Many SDRs such as the RTL-SDR and NooElec for instance, do not transmit signals.
 In these situations consider only the receiver precautions.
+Okay so let’s get into the details

 The receiver section of all SDRs have a “Maximum RF input Signal” level that can be tolerated before they are damaged.
 Maximum levels for a few different SDRs are listed in the table below: